What to Do in Ronda for a Day (Must-see Attractions + Tips)

 6. Iglesia Santa María La Mayor

-Santa Maria La Mayor Church, located in the old town, is one of the most important churches in Ronda, and it’s been recognised as a National Heritage Site.
+Santa María la Mayor Church, located in the old town, is one of the most important churches in Ronda and has been recognised as a National Heritage Site.

-This unique building was built in a former mosque and has two different types of architecture that represent the Gothic and Renaissance periods in Ronda.
+This unique building, built in a former mosque, features two architectural styles that represent the Gothic and Renaissance periods in Ronda.

 7. Walk on Paseo de Ernest Hemingway